 The training center was first opened in June 1, 1942 with accommodations for 900 men.
 It was solely to train recruits.
 Specialty training was added later to include fireman, signalman, laundryman, radioman, boatswain's mate, cooks and bakers, and volunteer port security.

 After the war Government Island remained a Coast Guard Training Center with addition of the Weather Bureau, Internal Auditors, and the Bureau of Roads.
 During the late 1960's the Training & Supply Center was the Coast Guard's largest field unit on the West Coast.
 The Training Center graduated 60-100 seaman and fireman apprentices each week.
 The Supply Center provided support to the western area districts including Squadrons One and Three in Viet Nam.
 The cutters TANEY, GRESHAM, and BARATARIA were homeported at the island.

 On 15 February 2012, Base Alameda stood up.
-BSU, PSSU, and HSWL Alameda were disestablished and became five departments under Base.
-NESU and ESU Alameda are subordinate commands in Base Alameda.
+BSU, PSSU, and HSWL Alameda were disestablished and became five departments under Base: Comptroller/Base Operations, Personnel Support, Facilities Engineering, Procurement and Contracting, and Health Services Work Life.
+NESU and ESU Alameda were subordinate commands in Base Alameda.